stephskardal/rails_admin_import/README.md

   config.model 'User' do
     import do
       mapping_key :email
+      # for multiple values, use mapping_key [:first_name, :last_name]
       mapping_key_list [:email, :some_other_id]
     end
   end
 end
 ```

-mapping_key_list allows you to restrict the possible values in dropdown.
-It's useful for models with large number of fields most of which will not be used as mapping values.
+Since in models with large number of fields it doesn't make sense to use
+most of them as mapping values, you can add `mapping_key_list` to
+restrict which fields can be selected as mapping key in the UI during import.

 Note that a matched record must exist when attaching associated models, or the
 imported record will fail and be skipped.

 Complex associations (`has_one ..., :through` or polymorphic associations)
 need to be dealt with via custom logic called by one of the import hooks